 These visuals along with the soft techno music give a proper cyberpunk atmosphere.
 Bullfrog’s developers really did their homework on this one and props must be given where it’s due.
 The aforementioned techno soundtrack is quite good with the slow beat speeding up every time an enemy agent appears (which can be used as a warning sign).

 The sound effects are equally great, especially the voices, the sound of the weapons being fired and the explosions.
 The control scheme is exclusively through mouse (except in the console versions, of course) and with a good mouse at hand, you won’t have any problems playing the game.

 The only drawbacks I can think up are really more nitpicking than anything else, but I don’t like the fact that you can’t see inside the buildings.
 Luckily your mini-map (and the scanner item) can be useful in that regard.
 And you can’t change the camera’s perspective and angle (which was solved in the sequel).

 Also once you deplete a weapon’s ammo, you might as well drop it and pick up another because there isn’t any ammo anywhere in this game to grab.
 But despite all these small drawbacks, this game is lots of fun and still one of my favourite games to play and needless to say, I highly recommend it.

-Syndicate gained a sequel, Syndicate Wars, a few years later (another review for another time) and a FPS reboot also called Syndicate in 2012 by Starbreeze Studios, which wasn’t well received by both the players and critics alike.
+Syndicate gained a sequel, Syndicate Wars, a few years later (another review for another time) and an FPS reboot also called Syndicate in 2012 by Starbreeze Studios, which wasn’t well-received by both the players and critics alike.

 But in 2013, a spiritual sequel called Satellite Reign was successfully crowdfunded through Kickstarter, which prompted its release in 2015 by 5 Lives Studios among several accolades and awards by the critics.